girdeux31/easyPhysi/README.md

  |m        |Mass                            |Scalar    |m                    |
  |p        |Position                        |Vector    |(p_x, p_y[, p_z])    |
  |v        |Velocity                        |Vector    |(v_x, v_y[, v_z])    |

+[Table](#tab-universe-properties) list all properties that are allowed to be defined in the universe.

 <a name="tab-universe-properties"></a>